nichitacebotari0/FangsBuilder-ng/README.md

 2) Automatically provision infrastructure(terraform) and deploy code(az cli) :heavy_check_mark:
 3) Serve through Azure CDN, and point domain to it through CNAME(www.fangsbuilder.com)  :heavy_check_mark:
 4) Make angular forms that connect to api for CRUD on things like augments,heroes,abilityType,etc.  :heavy_check_mark:
-5) Implement OAuth2 flow for discord, and store claims in cookies(JWT is invisible to frontend ofcourse).
+5) Implement OAuth2 flow for discord, and store claims in cookies(JWT is stored as httponly cookie).
 Most of the work is done on api side for this. :heavy_check_mark:
-6) Populate data for some heroes and augments, allow sharing a frontend only link(feature parity with previous iteration)
+6) Populate data for some heroes and augments, allow sharing a frontend only link(feature parity with previous iteration)  :heavy_check_mark:
 7) Allow actual persistence for builds, add voting and a way to surface builds(list, with most voted at the top)
 8) Work on the UI to make it look decent: navbar, text, admin forms arrangement and scrolling, discord icon and nickname once authed.
 9) Add guides.